• Home

 Mad River Lodge is another awesome budget-friendly option with rooms decorated in a modern rustic design.
 For the price and the unique and fun decor, this is a really excellent option for the area.

-Click here to book your stay at Mad River Lodge!
+🍁 Click here to check out the Mad River Lodge

-Best Things To Do In Montgomery, VT In The Fall
+Best Things To Do In The Northeast Kingdom, VT In The Fall

-- Drive around to visit the covered bridges.
+→ Drive around to visit the covered bridges, especially in the Montgomery area.

-Best Places To Stay In Montgomery, VT In The Fall
+Best Places To Stay In The Northeast Kingdom, VT In The Fall

 The Phineus Swan Inn is a really cool place to stay in Vermont in the fall, and is also another dog-friendly option that only charges a one-time $25 fee per stay for your dog.
 This inn also has an on-site spa and includes a wonderful breakfast with each stay.
 Rooms are decorated with New England charm, and you’re only about 15 minutes away from Jay Peak Resort to take the tramway.

-Click here to book your stay at Phineus Swann Inn in Montgomery!
+🍁 Click here to check out the Phineus Swann Inn in Montgomery

 The INN is another one of the best places to stay in Vermont in the fall season.
 This place also includes a full country breakfast in the room rate, and also has an on-site restaurant that focuses on locally-sourced ingredients, seasonal flavors and specialty drinks/cocktails.
 Each room is uniquely decorated using fun wallpapers and autumnal colors to enhance your fall stay.

-Click here to book your stay at The INN in Montgomery!
+🍁 Click here to check out The INN in Montgomery

-Best Things To Do In Burke, VT In The Fall
+Best Things To Do In Dover & Wilmington, VT In The Fall

-Best Places To Stay In Burke, VT In The Fall
+Best Places To Stay In Dover & Wilmington, VT In The Fall

-Click here to book your stay at the Inn At Burklyn!
+🍁 Click here to check out the Deerhill Inn

 11. Middlebury